manolo20/hc_technical_cop/README.md

     2.2.
 Software for data science

-3. Dashboard presentation
+3. Dashboard presentation - Andrew Bonner

-4. Suggestions / next presentation
+4. Suggestions / next presentation (RStudio and Python (data manipulation, visualization, web-scraping, APIs, etc.), Git, Machine Learning, etc.)

 Potential software:

 - R	Programming Language:	A programming language and free software environment for statistical computing and graphics.
 The R language is widely used among statisticians and data miners for developing statistical software and data analysis